Virginia DUI Lawyer

 Our website provides access to our experienced Virginia DUI attorneys and helps you make informed decisions in handling the initial phases of your arrest and selecting the right attorney for your defense.

-David Benowitz is one of the most respected attorneys in the metropolitan area, and one of the founding partners of Price Benowitz LLP.
+David Benowitz is one of the most respected attorneys in the Washington, D.C. metropolitan area, and one of the founding partners of Price Benowitz LLP.
 He is AV rated by Martindale Hubbell, has a perfect 10/10 rating on AVVO, and has been named a Top 100 Trial Lawyer by the National Trial Lawyers Association.
 He is a member of the Harvard Law School Trial Advocacy Workshop, and a professorial lecturer at George Washington University School of Law.
-Mr. Benowitz is only admitted to practice law in Maryland and Washington D.C.
+Mr. Benowitz is admitted to practice law in Maryland and Washington, D.C.

 Nicole Naum is licensed to practice in both Virginia and Washington D.C., and is a member of the Virginia Association of Criminal Defense Lawyers.
 During her time as an attorney in Northern Virginia, Ms. Naum has established herself as an attorney with a client-oriented approach who will work tirelessly on each case she handles.
 If you retain Ms. Naum, you can be confident that she is doing everything in her power to secure a positive result in your case.